lainie-ftw/temporal-failure-proof-python/03-module-03/assignment.md

 ./start_services.sh
 ```

+The output of this script will show the Workflow and Activity logger statements as you start money transfer Workflows.

 Feel free to take a look at the new API in the [button label="Code Editor" background="#444CE7"](tab-2) in the exercises/module03 folder!

 ## Step 2: REAL WORLD MODE!